-Simply click on the photo to get more information on the respective Chobe lodge to get safari camp information or to make a reservation
+Simply click on the photo to get more information on the respective lodge/camp site and to make a reservation